Roger Borsa: Early life

 In 1073, Sikelgaita had Roger proclaimed heir after Guiscard fell ill at Trani.
-Roger's cousin Abelard was the only baron to dissent from the election of Roger, claiming that he was the rightful heir to the duchy.
+Roger's cousin Abelard was the only baron to dissent from the election of Roger, claiming that he himself was the rightful heir to the duchy.
 Roger accompanied his father on a campaign to Greece in 1084.
-He was still in Greece when his father died on 17 July 1085 in Kefalonia.
-While Bohemond was supposed to inherit the Greek possessions and Roger the Italian ones, it was Bohemund who was in Italy (Salerno) and Roger in Greece (Bundicia) at the time of the Guiscard's passing.
+He was still in Greece when his father died on 17 July 1085 during the Castle of Saint George in Cephalonia.
+While Bohemond was supposed to inherit the Greek possessions and Roger the Italian ones, it was Bohemond who was in Italy (Salerno) and Roger in Greece (Bundicia) at the time of the Guiscard's passing.